sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 # RTFM
 * eating vegetables sucks too but they're good for you
-* get answers for things I didn't bother RTFM for
+* get answers for things I didn't bother to RTFM for

 ## neovim docs
 * `:h lsp`